BLCM/BLCMods/Pre Sequel Mods/Astor/Gears Improvement/Weapons Improvement/Shotgun Improvement/Moonscaper No Self-Damage/ReadMe.md

 ### Where to find it?

-Initially, the *Moonscaper* is a exclusive reward for buying the *Tales from the Borderlands Season Pass* and can be obtained from the *Shift Vending Machine* in Concordia, but UCP 2.2 rewards it for the mission *BoomShakalaka* in
+Initially, the *Moonscaper* is a exclusive reward for buying the *Tales from the Borderlands Season Pass* and can be obtained from the *Shift Vending Machine* in Concordia, but UCP 2.2 rewards it for the mission *BoomShakalaka* in *Outlands Canyon*.
-*Outlands Canyon*.

 ### Changelog:

-- v1.0.0, November 30, 2018
+- v1.0.0, December 15, 2018
   - Initial public release

 ### Compatibility: